 Role of the Governing Body

 Our schools are run in much the same way as any efficient business, through good planning, sound financial budgeting and continuous improvement.
-The task of the Governing Body is to support the head teacher and staff, as well as challenging their expectations, and providing a visible form of accountability.
+The task of the Governing Body is to support the head teacher and staff, as well as challenging their expectations, and providing a visible form of accountability under the direction of The Consortium Multi Academy Trust.

 In consultation with the head teacher, other matters which the governing body are responsible for include ensuring that the National Curriculum is taught to all pupils and that pupil progress is monitored, assessed and challenged, health and safety of our school premises, safeguarding and many other aspects of school governance.